tiagosiebler/bybit-api/README.md

 - ETH (ERC20): `0xd773d8e6a50758e1ada699bb6c4f98bb4abf82da`

 #### pixtron
-The original library was started by @pixtron.
+An early generation of this library was started by @pixtron.
 If this library helps you to trade better on bybit, feel free to donate a coffee to @pixtron:
 - BTC `1Fh1158pXXudfM6ZrPJJMR7Y5SgZUz4EdF`
 - ETH `0x21aEdeC53ab7593b77C9558942f0c9E78131e8d7`
 - LTC `LNdHSVtG6UWsriMYLJR3qLdfVNKwJ6GSLF`